gbv/jskos-validate/README.md

 After running this, GitHub Actions will **automatically publish the new version to npm**.
 It will also create a new GitHub Release draft.
 Please **edit and publish the release draft manually**.

-### Updating JSKOS Submodule
+### Updating JSKOS Spec/Schemas

-Run this command to update the JSKOS submodule in Git to the latest commit: `git submodule update --remote --merge`
+To update the dependency on the JSKOS JSON Schemas, update the commit hash in the corresponding entry in `package.json` to the latest commit hash in the [JSKOS repository](https://github.com/gbv/jskos), then run `npm i`.

 ## Contribute